-Any Regulated Activity which would create 10,000 square feet or less of additional impervious cover is exempt from the Drainage Plan preparation provisions of this Ordinance.
+Any regulated activity which would create ten thousand (10,000) square feet or less of additional impervious cover is exempt from the drainage plan preparation provisions of this chapter.
 This criteria shall apply to the total proposed development even if development is to take place in stages.
-Additional impervious cover shall include, but not be limited to, any roof, parking or driveway areas and any new streets and sidewalks constructed as part of or for the proposed Regulated Activity.
-Any areas designed to initially be gravel, crushed stone, porous pavement, etc. shall be assumed to be impervious for the purposes of this Ordinance.
+Additional impervious cover shall include but not be limited to any roof, parking or driveway areas and any new streets and sidewalks constructed as part of or for the proposed regulated activity.
+Any areas designed to initially be gravel, crushed stone, porous pavement, etc., shall be assumed to be impervious for the purposes of this chapter.